All Alternatives

 Why Teams Look for Lakera Guard Alternatives

-Since the 2025 acquisition, Lakera Guard has been folded into Prisma Cloud with enterprise-only pricing.
+Since Check Point completed the ~$187M acquisition in October 2025, Lakera Guard has been folded into Check Point's enterprise AI security platform with enterprise-only pricing.
 The original self-serve tier ($0 to start, pay-per-call) is gone.
 Teams under 50 engineers now face multi-month procurement cycles and five-figure annual commitments for what used to be a simple API key.

 External API dependency adds 50-200ms per call